ri23/FISHmodel/README.md

 ## Cell volume estimation using segmentation of Z stack

-3Dseg.py and count_and_annotate.py have been developed by Matthew Hartley and Tjelvar Olsson, affiliated with the John Innes Centre.
+`3Dseg.py` and `count_and_annotate.py` have been developed by Matthew Hartley and Tjelvar Olsson, affiliated with the John Innes Centre (JIC-CSB).
 The code is made available here with their approval.